These crispy roasted potatoes are thinly sliced, layered with shallots, brushed with butter and oil, and cooked until golden brown and crispy.

-I’ve wanted to make this Crispy Roasted Potato recipe ever since I first set eyes on it.
-BeeBop, being the meat and potatoes guy that he is, declared it a huge success.
-I mean really.
+I mean really?
 Who wouldn’t love crispy potatoes flavored with butter, shallots and a touch of lemon thyme?
-The lemon thyme was my only deviation from the recipe.
-I have lemon thyme growing like wild fire in my herb bed right now so I used it instead of the normal thyme.
+I have a pot of lemon thyme that grows like weeds in my herb bed, so I often use it instead of regular thyme.
 I love the flavor it adds to lots of recipes.
 So good.

 If you have a mandoline and are not terrified of using it (that would be me), you can cut your potatoes on it.
 Otherwise, use a sharp knife to cut each potato crosswise into thin slices.
 Try to keep the slices together as you go and as you finish each potato, place it intact into the pan.